When businesses connect their strategies to their values, they are often more adaptable to changes than their larger, corporate counterparts.

 Putting your Strategic Plan Together

-Those 4 steps provide you with the basics for a strategic document that guides:
+Those 4 steps above (values; purpose; market; value proposition) provide you with the absolute basics for a strategic plan.
+Such a document can then guide:

 Your strategic plan can be as simple or as complex as you want it to be.